 Although the feedback is related to the assessed learning objectives, it is also vague and does not identify specific strengths or needs for improvement.
-At Level 2, general feedback includes identifying what each focus student did or did not do successfully with little detail, e.g., checkmarks for correct responses, points deducted, underlining/circling/highlighting rubric language without noting where in the student work the highlighted comments apply, and language such as, "Watch for spelling!" that is not linked to a specific strength or need.
-General feedback does not address the specific error or correct solution (e.g., "Proofread" or "Yes!").
+At Level 2, general feedback includes identifying what each focus student did or did not do successfully, with little detail, e.g., checkmarks for correct responses, points deducted, and comments such as "Practice this more."
+Or "Yes, that is correct," that is not linked to a specific strength or need.